 The South Australian Minister for Mineral Resources and Energy submitted two rule changes that were designed to enhance the frameworks for emergency frequency control schemes in the National Electricity Market.
 As these two rule change requests relate to similar matters, the AEMC decided to consolidate them under s.93(1) of the National Electricity Law.

-The Commission has published a draft determination and a draft rule to give effect to the consolidated rule change request.The draft rule includes:
+The Commission has published a final determination and a final rule to give effect to the consolidated rule change request.The final rule includes:

-an enhanced emergency frequency control scheme framework to allow for the efficient use of all available technological solutions to limit the consequences of emergency frequency events, including a formalised arrangement for the management of over-frequency events.
+An enhanced process to develop emergency frequency control schemes to allow for the efficient use of all available technological solutions to limit the consequences of emergency frequency events, including a formalised arrangement for the management of over-frequency events.

 Download information sheet